Skip to main content

 • refer you to a specialist for tests

-Symptoms and causes of bleeding from the bottom
+Causes of bleeding from the bottom

 Bright red blood on toilet paper, streaks on poo, pink toilet water

-Blood in poo or blood with slime
+Blood in your poo or blood with slime

-But it's sometimes a sign of something else.
+Sometimes it is a sign of something else.
 Your GP can check if you're worried.

 Very dark or black blood or poo